The Regulatory Environment

 The sector has some of the most developed approaches to health and safety management and the industry’s culture in New Zealand is internationally regarded, stringent and uncompromising, ensuring our workers are safe.

-While primary industry activity can expose workers to challenging environments, oil and gas workers are safer and suffer less accidents, in gross quantity and per worker, than all other primary industries in New Zealand.
+Oil and gas workers are safer and suffer less accidents, in gross quantity and per worker, than all other primary industries in New Zealand.

 In fact, due to an all-encompassing risk management procedures, oil and gas workers at production facilities are around four times less likely to experience an accident in their workplace than they are at home.